 INN has surveyed its members and studied their revenue sources and found the following:

-- More than half of the 88 news organizations in our 2018 INN Index survey have three or more revenue streams, and one-third have four or more.
+- More than two-thirds of the 108 news organizations in our 2019 INN Index survey have three or more revenue streams.
+For updates and details by publication type, you can find good references in the full INN Index report.

-- The successful sites put at least half of their resources into running the business, reining in editorial costs and working on revenue generators such as events, advertising and sponsorships.
+- The successful sites start by putting put at least half of their resources into running the business, reining in editorial costs and working on revenue generators such as events, advertising and sponsorships.

 - The most cost-effective revenue generator is simply asking people for money.